selimslab/selimslab.github.io/_posts/2022-4-12-a-good-life.md

 ---

-What we give others is judgment, while what we ourselves seek from others is understanding.
+We deal out judgment to others and seek understanding for ourselves

 No one is completely foolish, and we are all foolish in some regards.